wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 after opening the same file with `O_RDONLY` permission.
 In order for QEMU to read input from the named pipe rather than from `stdin`, we use `dup2()` to redirect the `stdin` file descriptor number (`STDIN_FILENO` in libc headers) to the descriptor of the named pipe.

+The perfect place to implement this is in QEMU plugin's initialization routine, `qemu_plugin_install()`.
+As noted earlier, this function also receives the plugin's arguments, which can carry the file name of the named pipe.
+The named pipe is created by calling `mkfifo()`, with the first argument being the file name of the named pipe, and the second argument being the permission (usually just set it to `0666`).
+After the named pipe is created, the plugin can then connect it by calling `open()`, with the permission being `O_RDONLY`.
+The operation system will block the call with `O_RDONLY` permission until a writer has connected, so no extra synchronization is required here.